westhacker/Linux/BankerAlgorithm/README.markdown

-# DataStructure Demos and Examples
+# OS-Linux Demos and Examples

 A collection of OS (LINUX) experiments I've created, now open source and on GitHub, so please go ahead and help me hack this resource in to a wealth of demos that other authors can learn from.